zevenet/nftlb/README.md

 **[ -S | --serial ]**: Serialize nft commands.<br />

-Note 1: In order to use sNAT or dNAT modes, ensure you have activated the ip forwarding option in your system Note 2: Before executing nftlb, ensure you have empty nft rules by executing "nft flush ruleset"
+Note: In order to use sNAT or dNAT modes, ensure you have activated the ip forwarding option in your system.

 ### JSON configuration file
 The configuration files have the following format: